wanglaibao/hello-scala/README.md

 * In most cases our code is easier to read when we leave the type off, so this implicit form is preferred

-* the explicit form feels verbose
+* The explicit form feels verbose

-* use the explicit form when we need to be clear
+* Use the explicit form when we need to be clear

 ## A FEW BUILT-IN TYPES